Beyond Objects: Contextual Synthetic Data Generation for Fine-Grained Classification: Experiments

-\smallsec{Is it distillation?} Since the captioning models themselves have some fine-grained classification capabilities, the nature question on whether we are inadvertly distilling these capabilities down to the T2I model, and subsequently, to the downstream classification model.
+\smallsec{Is it distillation?} Since the captioning models themselves have some fine-grained classification capabilities, the natural question is whether we are inadvertently distilling these capabilities down to the T2I model, and subsequently, to the downstream classification model.
 To test this hypothesis, we use two additional captioning model: Qwen VL2.5-3B \citep{Qwen2.5-VL} and GPT-4o \citep{hurst2024gpt}.
-If the source of performance gains is due to distillation, then the fine-grained classifcation capabilities of these captioning model should be a strong indicator of downstream classification performance.
-However, Figure \ref{fig:distillation} demonstrates that there is no such association at any discernable level.
+If the source of the performance gains is distillation, then the classification capabilities of these captioning model should be a strong indicator of downstream classification performance.
+However, \cref{fig:density_distillation} \textit{right} demonstrates that there is no such association at any discernable level.
 We observe that GPT-4o has considerably higher fine-grained classification capability with accuracy close to 80\%.
 However, when used as a captioning model in our method, the downstream classification performance does not improve.
 Similarly for the weaker captioning model Qwen-3B, we do not exhibit a considerable decrease with accuracy 70.88\%, which is still over 3\% higher than the DataDream baseline.
-All in all, this analysis suggests that the performance gains we observed are not due to distilling classification capabilities from the captioning model.
+These findings suggest that the performance gains we observed are not due to distilling classification capabilities from the captioning model.

+\smallsec{Is it prompt diversity?} Another question is whether the performance gains from context marginalization arise from mitigating unintended inter-class associations or simply from increasing prompt diversity.
+To disentangle these factors, we introduce three settings.
+First, we mimic context marginalization but sample backgrounds and poses only from the same class, yielding low diversity while preserving spurious correlations; this leads to very poor performance (64.38\%) in \cref{table:diversity}.
+Next, we use the Diff-II \citep{wang2025inversion} suffixes, which has 10 dataset-level caption summaries, offering low diversity but remove spurious correlations; performance improves from 64.38\% to 66.53\%, indicating the benefit of breaking these correlations, though the accuracy remains low.
+Finally, we prompt GPT to generate 100 possible aircraft backgrounds and poses, providing high diversity; this achieves strong performance (72.10\%).
+While this highlights the importance of diversity, it still underperforms our proposed method, which uses only the contexts present in the small dataset.
+Overall, prompt diversity is crucial but cannot fully explain the gains of \method.